jon-wade/waracle/README.md

 ###Testing
 The application has been unit and e2e tested.
 In the time available, I've added a basic e2e and unit test suite to demonstrate skills in those areas.
 Coverage is not extensive at this point, and would be improved with more time.
-I've picked the most complex endpoints to test, taking an approach of coverage at the points of greatest risk rather than chasing a coverage target.
+I've picked the one of the most complex endpoint to test, taking an approach of coverage at the points of greatest risk rather than chasing a coverage target.
 ###Summary
 Thanks for the opportunity to demonstrate my skills, I've enjoyed working on it.
 Look forward to your feedback.